-Julian has been head of the University of Melbourne’s Department of Rural Health since November 2012 and is also Director of Medical Student Education for the Rural Clinical School, Professor of Medicine and a Consultant Nephrologist at Goulburn Valley Health.
+Julian Wright has been head of the University of Melbourne’s Department of Rural Health since November 2012 and is also Director of Medical Student Education for the Rural Clinical School, Professor of Medicine and a Consultant Nephrologist at Goulburn Valley Health.

 What was your first job out of University and how did it shape your future career path?